aaz25/431-2021/classes/class02/README.md

 ## Today's Slides

-- Class 02 slides will be posted in [PDF format](https://github.com/THOMASELOVE/431-2021/blob/main/classes/class01/431-class01-slides.pdf), as well as in [R Markdown format](https://github.com/THOMASELOVE/431-2021/blob/main/classes/class01/431-class01-slides.Rmd), so you can see how I built them.
+- Class 02 slides are available in [PDF format](https://github.com/THOMASELOVE/431-2021/blob/main/classes/class02/431-class02-slides.pdf), as well as in [R Markdown format](https://github.com/THOMASELOVE/431-2021/blob/main/classes/class02/431-class02-slides.Rmd), so you can see how I built them.

 ## Tweet of the Day